Algebraic Data Integration: Introduction

 \subsubsection{vs Relational Data Integration}

 Our formalism is an alternative to the traditional relational formalisms for both querying data (relational algebra) and migrating / integrating data (``chasing'' embedded dependencies (EDs)~\cite{FKMP05}).
-In Spivak \& Wisnesky~\shortcite{relfound}, we proved that the $\Delta,\Sigma,\Pi$ operations can express any (select, project, cartesian product, union) relational algebra query and gave conditions for the converse to hold.
+In Spivak \& Wisnesky~\cite{relfound}, we proved that the $\Delta,\Sigma,\Pi$ operations can express any (select, project, cartesian product, union) bag-relational algebra query and gave conditions for the converse to hold.
 Our formalism uses purely equational data integrity constraints, which can be captured using first-order EDs, but not all first-order EDs can be captured using only equations.
-However, our formalism can be extended in a simple way, described in Spivak~\shortcite{SPIVAK_2014}, to capture all first-order EDs; when this is done, we find that a parallel chase step of an ED on an instance can be expressed using the pushout construction of section~\ref{pattern}.
-A proof that our formalism, extended as in Spivak~\shortcite{SPIVAK_2014} and with a fixed point operation, is at least as expressive as chasing with first-order EDs is forthcoming.
+However, our formalism can be extended in a simple way, described in Spivak~\cite{SPIVAK2014}, to capture all first-order EDs; when this is done, we find that a parallel chase step of an ED on an instance can be expressed using the pushout construction of section~\ref{pattern}, and the CQL tool iterates pushouts to implement chasing of EDs.
 At present, we do not understand the relationship between our formalism and second-order EDs~\cite{Fagin:2005:CSM:1114244.1114249}, although our ``uber-flower'' queries (section~\ref{uber}) can be written as second-order EDs of a particular form (section~\ref{eduber}).
+For additional discussion about how our formalism relates to EDs and the field of ``model management''~\cite{Melnik:2003:RPP:872757.872782}, see the survey paper Schultz {\it et al.}~\cite{wadt}.

+The duality between $\Sigma$ and $\Pi$ in our formalism suggests a ``missing'' operator in relational algebra: the dual to join.
+Because a join is a product followed by a filter along an equivalence relation (an equalizer), its dual is a sum (disjoint union) followed by a tuple-merge along an equivalence relation (a co-equalizer).
+The tuple-merge operation appears in relational data integration settings~\cite{tuplemerge}, and so does the idea of forming equivalence classes of tuples, in the guise of the chase~\cite{Fagin:2005:CSM:1114244.1114249}, but we have not seen the dual to join explicitly described as such in the relational literature.

 Our formalism defines databases ``intensionally'', as sets of equations, and so in relational parlance our databases are ``deductive databases''~\cite{DBLP:books/aw/AbiteboulHV95}.
 As such, some care must be taken when mediating between relational definitions and categorical definitions.
 For example, our instances can be inconsistent, in the sense that an instance might prove that $1=2$ for two distinct constant symbols $1$ and $2$, and only consistent instances can be meaningfully translated into relational instances.
 In addition, our schemas do not define a set of constants (a ``domain'') that all the instances on that schema share, as is customary in relational data integration~\cite{FKMP05}.
 For these and other reasons (mentioned throughout this paper), our work is closer in spirit to traditional logic~\cite{opac-b1104628} than database theory~\cite{Doan:2012:PDI:2401764}.